corticalstack/corticalstack.github.io/_posts/2019-12-10-skfuzzy-python-package.md

 title: Skfuzzy
 subtitle: Python Package For Fuzzy Logic
 cover-img: /assets/img/forest_path.jpg
-tags: [fuzzy logic, Skfuzzy, Python, breast cancer, classification]
+tags: [learning, fuzzy logic, Skfuzzy, Python, breast cancer, classification]
 ---
 Fuzzy logic is a concept first introduced by Zadeh in 1965 to model logical reasoning with a level of vagueness.
 I wanted to develop a Fuzzy Inference System (FIS) to classify breast cancer tumours.